Miqueas/GTK-Examples/README.md

 > [!NOTE]
 > To build [LGI](https://github.com/lgi-devs/lgi) you'll need `gobject-introspection`, check out the [LGI repo](https://github.com/lgi-devs/lgi) for more details if you're having trouble.

+### Python

+You need to have Python installed of course, but also [PyGobject](https://gnome.pages.gitlab.gnome.org/pygobject/index.html) and...
+That's it 👍.

 ## GTK 3 and GTK 4

 GTK 4 is a huge jump from GTK 3 that came with many changes in the API, deprecating some classes and adding new ones.
 For that reason, not all GTK 3 examples are available in GTK 4 (and the other way around).
 Of course, I'll try to have the same examples in both GTK versions, but I can't guarantee all of them will be available.
-For more details on this, check out [DEPRECATED.md](DEPRECATED.md).
+For more details on this, check out [this list](https://docs.gtk.org/gtk4/#classes), which contains all the GTK 4 classes and indicates which ones are deprecated in GTK 4.

 ## About this repository